At Friday, we’re huge fans of one-on-one meetings.

 If you are responsible for the happiness/performance of a team and don’t have regular 1 on 1s, you are shooting yourself in the foot.
 Manager tools (a hugely popular podcast) calls these meetings the single most effective management tool.

 Note: Get your free 1:1 meeting template and start having better conversations with Friday.
 Great for remote teams!

-If you're interested in learning more about the origin story of 1-1s, we recommend reading High Output Management, one of our favorite books on management.
+If you're interested in learning more about the origin story of one-on-one meetings (or 1-1 meetings), we recommend reading High Output Management, one of our favorite books on management.

 When we launched weekly check-ins over two years ago, we heard from numerous customers that they would use the weekly responses as a conversation starter for 1-1 meetings.

 With that being said, it was still a bit disconnected from the 1-1 meeting, so we decided to create a dedicated template for having 1-1s with your team.
 We’re trying to solve common problems with a little help from software.

 As we gathered feedback during the development process, a few major issues popped up:

 As a team leader, it’s difficult to prepare as a true 1-1 meeting is the employee's meeting.
 Sure, you could manually remind a team member or direct report to create an agenda, but you probably don’t want to be the nagging boss either.

 You may resort to asking, “how’s everything going?”
 It’s likely that you will waste the first ten minutes of the meeting trying to get a sense of the topics that will be covered.
 This is 100% avoidable.